quasardriod/kubernetes-deployment/docs/kubeadm.md

-# Single Node Kubeadm Deployment
+# Kubernetes Deployment using Kubeadm

 - Single node Kubeadm deployment consists one master and one or more worker nodes.
-- Setup inventory as given in [example](../inventory/single-node-k8s-hosts)
+- Setup inventory as given in [example](../inventory/k8s-inv)

-## [K8s Node Deployment](./playbooks/k8s-deployment.yml) runs following playbooks in sequence for complete deployment.
+## [K8s Nodes Deployment](./playbooks/k8s-deployment.yml) runs following playbooks in sequence for complete deployment.

 Following list illustrate the detailed information of ansible playbook execution to deploy kubernetes cluster.
 - [Install Common Packages and Host Setup](./playbooks/common/k8s-prerequisites.yml)